brooklynrail/brooklynrail-platform/content/events/2020/06/within-global-isolation-asian-artists-in-america.md

 ---
 title: "Within Global Isolation: Asian Artists in America"
-summary: "Artists Leonard Suryajaya, Hương Ngo, and Ying Zhu will join curators Han Hongzheng and Chandler Allen to discuss work in the virtual exhibition titled, Within Global Isolation: Asian Artists in America."
+summary: 'Artists Leonard Suryajaya, Hương Ngo, and Ying Zhu will join curators Han Hongzheng and Chandler Allen to discuss their work in the virtual exhibition, "Within Global Isolation: Asian Artists in America."'
 date: 2020-06-19 13:00:00 -0500
 end_date: 2020-06-19 14:00:00 -0500
 series: 69